 6 – Training: the basis for deployment

 A continuous and progressive training program for all procurement function is a key success factor for an efficient implementation.

 - 2013 - 2014 Procurement Passport – Management category training

 - 2018 - 2019 Passport V2 – Training on the advanced purchasing levers that incorporate CSR

-Added to which, all purchasing function management meetings include sessions designed to raise awareness of CSR issues, and meetings are also organized with those specifiers and operations staff involved in the purchasing process.
+Moreover all procurement management meetings include sessions designed to raise awareness of CSR issues, and meetings are also organized with those specifiers and operations staff involved in the procurement process.

-This training program provides an effective route to upskilling and facilitating transformational change in job functions.
+This training scheme provides a powerful lever to upskilling and facilitating transformational change in job functions.

 7 – Going forward: a new partnership with a CSR specialist to monitor ENGIE’s suppliers panel

 Following an assessment campaign started at the end of 2018, ENGIE signed a long term services contract with EcoVadis.
 This new partnership will help the Group to monitor its main suppliers panel in a CSR perspective.